-Persons whose personal data is collected and processed in Europe should be aware of the following additional information.
+Persons whose personal data is collected and processed in Europe, and in California, should be aware of the following additional information.

 A. Controller.
 Fluor’s Chief Privacy Officer is Steven M. Quevedo, who may be contacted at firstname.lastname@example.org.

 B. Categories of Personal Data and Purposes of Processing.
 The “Submit” form which you use to submit personal data to this site, and this information is used to respond to your message in the form.
 Resumes, CVs, and information you actively provide to apply to job postings in the Careers section.

 C. Details of Transfers to Third Countries and Safeguards.
 Your personal data may be transferred to and accessed by Company offices worldwide, including to some countries which may be deemed by the European Union not to have an adequate level of protection of personal data.
 Transfers of personal data collected and processed in the European Union and processed within Company shall be made consistent with Fluor’s Binding Corporate Rules, which are posted at Fluor Data Protection Binding Corporate Rules Policy.
 This includes technical and organizational controls upon third parties who may receive your information.